DimensionalDrift/Milestone_3/README.md

 TODO List:
 Add - Test out mobile view
-Add - Implement advanced search result filtering (a bunch more recipes need to be added before this can be done) Add - Category exploring page where recipes are grouped by cuisine or time Add - Link to forgotten password form
+Add - Link to forgotten password form
+Add - Unit Testing
-Add - Stop sudo duplicates being added to the activity feed Fix - fitimage sometimes needs to be reloaded for it to work correctly, find out why it does not load the first time (probably something to do with callbacks)
+Add - Move functions from app.py to helper file helper.py (pass session into function) Fix - Stop sudo duplicates being added to the activity feed Fix - fitimage sometimes needs to be reloaded for it to work correctly, find out why it does not load the first time (probably something to do with callbacks)
 Fix - Popups like coming soon or the star rating on mobile only go away when you tap elsewhere on the screen, it mean they get in the way when voting on a recipe so they need to timeout when tapped.
-Fix - Add placeholder image if recipe image does not load
+Fix - Add placeholder image if recipe image does not load Fix - Change size of Explore title in explore list
+Fix - Right Align Cuisine tags on recipe cards
+Fix - Make sure image and ingredient list aligns on recipe page Fix - Align star rating on recipe card
+Fix - Center footer the same as the navbar

 DONE List: